frappe/manual_erpnext_com/manual_erpnext_com/www/contents/introduction/concepts-and-terms.md

 #### Leave Type

-A type of leave (for example, Sick Leave, Maternity Leave etc.)
+A type of leave (e.g., Sick Leave, Maternity Leave, etc.).

 > Human Resource > Leave and Attendance > Leave Type

 #### Process Payroll

-A tool that will help creation of multiple Salary Slips for Employees.
+A tool that helps in creation of multiple Salary Slips for Employees.

 > Human Resource > Salary and Payroll > Process Payroll